DataDog/datadog-agent/pkg/forwarder/README.md

 A `HTTPTransaction` contains every information about a payload and how/where to send it.
 On failure a transaction will be retried later (see blockedEndpoints).

+#### Retry mechanism

+If the network becomes unavailable, the Agent can store the metrics in memory or on disk.
+See [retry package](internal/retry/README.md) for additional information.